blockchain/service-my-wallet-v3/README.md

 ## Getting Started

-To use this API, you will need to run small local service which be responsible for managing your Blockchain.info wallet.
+To use this API, you will need to run small local service which be responsible for managing your Blockchain.com wallet.
 Your application interacts with this service locally via HTTP API calls.

 Start by completing the following steps: